CharlesYang030/PolCLIP/README.md

 ### 3. FINE-TUNE D-GPT
 For users with OpenAI account:

 (1) If you want to reproduce the process of fine-tuning a disambiguation-oriented GPT-3.5 (approximately 175 mins and $42.5), please download the fine-tuning corpus that we used.
-[Link](https://drive.google.com/file/d/1qdqt9n3pfnJf9nM3eBnhuxXggDv-1ExR/view?usp=sharing)
+[Link: https://drive.google.com/file/d/1qdqt9n3pfnJf9nM3eBnhuxXggDv-1ExR/view?usp=sharing](https://drive.google.com/file/d/1qdqt9n3pfnJf9nM3eBnhuxXggDv-1ExR/view?usp=sharing)

-(2) You need to upload the fine-tuning corpus to the OpenAI fine-tuning platform (https://raganato.github.io/vwsd/).
+(2) You need to upload the fine-tuning corpus to the OpenAI fine-tuning platform ([https://platform.openai.com/finetune](https://platform.openai.com/finetune)).

-You can find simple fine-tuning instructions at the OpenAI official guideline (https://platform.openai.com/docs/guides/fine-tuning) and Appendix B in our paper.
+You can find simple fine-tuning instructions at the OpenAI official guideline ([https://platform.openai.com/docs/guides/fine-tuning](https://platform.openai.com/docs/guides/fine-tuning)) and Appendix B in our paper.

 (3) After fine-tuning, you will get a D-GPT that is stored in your own OpenAI account.